nathan-chappell/simple_pg_client/src/codegen/readme.md

 /// x = 1
 ```

+**NOTE** The one oddity of this "pattern" is that often you will call `.with` immediately after constructing a *Component.*  Let's just call it *idiomatic* for the configurable components.

 ## Nature of Components

 While components tend to be directly related to a syntactic fragment of the javascript language, it would be a mistake to consider them as such.
 These entities arise in a bottom-up fashion from the requirements of the generators we are using.
 We aren't trying to build a complete or conforming javascript AST - we want the "minimal" functionality required to generate our code in a comfortable manner.
 Reusability, generality, and convenience are often in competition with one another - when in doubt about an implementation or abstraction you'd like to create, ask yourself the following two questions: